johnpetedoe/KnightsAndKnaves/Problem_0.md

 # Problem 0 v1
-The logician, Raymond Smullyan is credited with the invention of knights and knaves puzzles, this first problem is an example of one:
+The following is one example of a classic logic puzzle typically used for learning Boolean algebra, in this document, we prove it's solution using a formal system:

 0000: All persons are either knights or knaves.